sansbacher/docs/git/README.md

 `git branch -f dev`
 Then Check it out to continue working (editing, Staging, Committing, and merging back to master):
 `git checkout dev`
+Remember: before starting to work on something new, you want your dev Branch to point to the current master, and you should `git pull` to ensure your local master includes any work someone else may have committed at the same time.

 ## Git Commands